 Educate your cold prospects first to help them on their journey, with things like a: Checklist, Quiz, Downloadable Guide, Video Series, Challenge, Free Trial, VIP Club Benefits, etc.

-The free content can also be in the form of blog posts, free podcast, free videos, and have goal of capturing an email address.
+The free content can also be in the form of blog posts, free podcasts, free videos, and have a goal of capturing an email address.

 Mistake #4: No Marketing funnel

 Having a lead magnet is only the start.
 To warm up cold prospects that aren’t ready to buy yet, you need to have a marketing funnel that’s designed to build trust over time.

 Businesses that have a marketing funnel are twice as likely to see a significant boost in sales.

 Your marketing funnel could be very simple and have only two steps to a sale, or it may have many steps delivered by email over time.
 It all depends on your offer, your price point, and your target audience.